feldera/feldera/docs/cloud/deployment.md

 ```

 This uses CloudFormation behind-the-scenes to bring up an EKS cluster named
-`feldera-eks` with three EC2 on-demand instances as worker nodes,
+`feldera-eks` with three EC2 instances as worker nodes,
 running in a newly created dedicated VPC.
 It should take
 roughly 15-20 minutes.